You will require a development approval if you intend to propose a development that will require you to:

 If you are undertaking assessable development, it may be either a code assessable development or an impact assessable development.
 Code assessable developments do not require public consultation, while impact assessable developments do.

-If your development involves variations from the allowed standards, you will need to have those variations assessed by the Referral Agency.
+If your development involves variations from the allowed standards, you will need to have those variations assessed by the referral agency.
 Variations could include distance from property boundaries or the height of the building.
-The Referral Agency is likely to be the council.
+The referral agency is likely to be the council or local authority.